pbstriker38/pronto-blacklist/README.md

 Pronto runner to flag strings from a blacklist.
 [What is Pronto?](https://github.com/prontolabs/pronto)

+This is useful for preventing use of deprecated classes.

 ## Installation

 Add this line to your application's Gemfile: